 Politicians and economists of all stripes have vigorously debated and critiqued the union budget that Union Finance Minister Nirmala Sitharaman unveiled on July 23.
 However, unlesss the government of Prime Minister Narendra Modi ensures that the needs of those at the bottom of the economic pyramid are adequately met, the objective of ‘Viksit Bharat’ cannot be achieved.

-India’s economy may be expanding at the quickest rate in the world, which is something to be proud of, but such accomplishments cannot be viewed in vacuum.
+India’s economy may be expanding at the quickest rate in the world, which is something to be proud of, but such accomplishments cannot be viewed in a vacuum.
 They must be compared to fundamental queries such as who benefits from growth, which group in society prospers, and what kind of distributive dispersion there is.

-India’s economy is the fifth largest in the world, however we have pitifully low per capita income, coming in at 142 out of 197 countries (2020 numbers).
+India’s economy is the fifth largest in the world, however we have a pitifully low per capita income, coming in at 142 out of 197 countries (2020 numbers).
 The conclusion is clear: even if our economy is large and growing, the benefits are distributed extremely unequally, with terrible deprivation at one level and enviable wealth at another.
-Our overall growth will remain chimera on shaky grounds unless we find way to address this asymmetry, both politically and economically.
+Our overall growth will remain a chimera on shaky grounds unless we find a way to address this asymmetry, both politically and economically.

 PM Modi must ensure that his government gives priority attention must be provided to the industries where the advantages of our economic growth have not yet reached the intended levels in order to reconcile this discrepancy.
 The main sector at the base of the pyramid is agriculture.